 Services rendered by a non-resident public entertainer in Malaysia is subject to tax.
 The payer is required to withhold and remit the tax to IRBM.

-The WT rate is 15% and it is a final tax of the non-resident.
+The WHT rate is 15% and it is a final tax of the non-resident.

 “Public entertainer” includes – (a) a compere, model, circus performer, lecturer, speaker, sportsperson, an artiste or an individual exercising any profession, vocation or employment of a similar nature; or (b) an individual who uses his intellectual, artistic, musical, personal or physical skill or character in, carrying out any activity in connection with any purpose through live, print, electronic, satellite, cable, fibre optic or other medium, for film or tape, or for television or radio broadcast, as the case may be.

-Remuneration, allowances, out-of-pocket expenses such as accommodation, transportation, meals, laundry are subject to WT.
+Remuneration, allowances, out-of-pocket expenses such as accommodation, transportation, meals, laundry are subject to WHT.

 Cash prize is exempted from tax.
 Example: A professional cyclist from France participated in a competition in Malaysia.
 The organiser paid for cost incurred for transportation, accommodation, meals and laundry.
 The cyclist finished second in the competition.
 He received a trophy and a cash prize.
 While all the costs (transportation, accommodation, meals and laundry) paid by the organiser are taxable, the cash prize is exempted from tax.